gluster/glusterdocs/docs/Troubleshooting/resolving-splitbrain.md

 /file4
 Number of entries in split-brain: 3
 ~~~
-Note that similar to the heal info command, for gfid split-brains (same filename but different gfid)
+Note that similar to the heal info command, for GFID split-brains (same filename but different GFID)
 their parent directories are listed to be in split-brain.

 # 3. Resolution of split-brain using gluster CLI
 Once the files in split-brain are identified, their resolution can be done
 from the gluster command line using various policies.
-Entry/gfid split-brain resolution is not supported via this method.
+Entry/GFID split-brain resolution is not supported via this method.
 Split-brain resolution commands let the user resolve data and metadata split-brain using the following policies:

 ## i) Select the bigger-file as source
 This command is useful for per file healing where it is known/decided that the
 file with bigger size is to be considered as source.
 `gluster volume heal <VOLNAME> split-brain bigger-file <FILE>`
 Here, `<FILE>` can be either the full file name as seen from the root of the volume
-(or) the gfid-string representation of the file, which sometimes gets displayed
+(or) the GFID-string representation of the file, which sometimes gets displayed
 in the heal info command's output.
-Once this command is executed, the replica containing the `<FILE>` with bigger
+Once this command is executed, the replica containing the `<FILE>` with a bigger
-size is found out and heal is completed with that brick as a source.
+size is found and healing is completed with that brick as a source.

 ### Example :
-Consider the earlier output of heal info split-brain command.
+Consider the earlier output of the heal info split-brain command.

 Before healing the file, notice file size and md5 checksums :
 ~~~